ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

 not.[^normalization]

 For historical reasons, pip has accepted wheels with this error.
-This is inconsistent and can lead to parsing ambiguity[^ambiguity], thus starting with pip 24.3, these wheels are no longer supported.
+This is inconsistent and confusing, thus starting with pip 24.3, these wheels are no longer supported.

 Frankly, virtually no packages today have this issue, so you can forget this deprecation even exists[^not-a-real-problem], but it is a perfect opportunity to learn about the